 Market access is typically measured using the average distance to a market center, sometimes taking account of the types of roads and transport to be used by converting distances into time estimates.

-An attractive feature of these three segmenting variables is that they can be measured in ways that do not require detailed household survey data.
-Rather, the analyst can rely solely on secondary data defined at spatial units such as pixels or low level administrative areas and which is sourced from censuses, remote sensing, and other secondary sources (e.g. soil maps and weather station data).
-Such data are widely available these days, including in countries and regions where household survey data are scarce or unreliable.

-The approach requires choosing appropriate measures of each of the three segmenting variables, and defining intervals for each variable to arrive at a finite number of segments.
-For example, with two farming systems and if agricultural potential and market access are both dichotomized into high and low categories, then this would lead to a total of 8 segments: S1HH, S1HL, … S2LL, where for example S1HH stands for farming system 1, high agricultural potential, and high market access.
+After defining appropriate measures of each of the three segmenting variables, intervals for each variable are defined to arrive at a finite number of segments.
+For example, if there are two farming systems, and if agricultural potential and market access are both split into high and low categories, then this would lead to a total of 8 segments: Farming System 1, high potential, high market access (S1HH); S1HL; … S2LL.

-Implementation: Step 2 Prioritizing Subgroups by Goal
+Step 2: Identifying and Characterizing Potential High Priority Segments

-Once step 1 has been completed, the next step is to prioritize segments against Foundation goals.
-One of the goals is to increase agricultural productivity, so segments with the highest productivity gaps and greatest access to markets would be attractive targets.
-Since the Foundation has already identified priority commodities for its own work, then this would suggest prioritizing segments with farming systems in which those commodities are important.
+Once step 1 has been completed, the next step is to identify and characterize potential high priority segments according to foundation goals.
+For example, one of the goals is to increase agricultural productivity, so segments with the highest productivity gaps and greatest access to markets would be attractive targets.
+Since the foundation has already identified priority commodities for its own work, then this would suggest prioritizing segments with farming systems in which those commodities are important.
 These choices can be made using the outputs from step 1.

 But the Foundation also has a number of other social goals, including helping poor and women farmers, improving diets, and reducing food insecurity, so segments might also need to be prioritized against these goals.
-Most of the information on these characteristics for each segment must come from census and household survey data.
-Where this data exists then the analyst can characterize the typical or average farm household in each segment for key variables like size of holding, gender of household head, incidence of poverty, etc. and these attributes can be included when prioritizing the segments from step 1.
-Given sufficiently large sample sizes of household data, it is also possible to explore some of the variability within each segment and to identify subgroups of households that might warrant special attention.
+Where the data exists then the analyst can characterize the typical or average farm household in each segment for key variables like size of holding, gender of household head, incidence of poverty, etc. and these attributes can be included when decision makers are prioritizing the segments from step 1.
+Where sample sizes allow, it is also possible to explore some of the variability within each segment and to identify subgroups of households that might warrant special attention.

 Given multiple goals, a difficulty quickly arises in that choices have to be made.
 If different segments score highly on different goals, then one may end up with too many prioritized segments to be useful.
 In some cases segments may score highly on some goals but low on others, in which case tradeoff choices have to be made.
-It has to be recognized that the segmentation approach developed here is not a decision making tool, but merely seeks to develop and present pertinent information in ways that can help inform decisions by Foundation staff.
+It has to be recognized that the segmentation approach developed here is not a decision making tool, but merely seeks to develop and present pertinent information in ways that can help inform decisions by foundation staff.

 Illustrative Results for Ethiopia